 as follows below

-CTL programs replace textbooks with free digital content aligned to new standards in science and mathematics.
+NJCTL programs replace textbooks with free digital content aligned to new standards in science and mathematics.
 Our content is used both in classrooms on Interactive White Boards (IWB) as well as distributed to students either as printouts or electronically.

 The curriculum is updated frequently using the feedback from teachers using it in classrooms around the world.
 This allows the material to remain current and relevant.